Tugcga/Path-Finder/playcanvas_tutorial/README.md

 At first, download [the module binaries](https://github.com/Tugcga/Path-Finder/blob/main/wasm/navmesh.wasm) and add it to the project.

 At second, to use WASM modules in the web, you need a special js-program - the loader.
-Path Finder module written on AssemplyScript, and that's why it will be better to use loader from AssemblyScript developers.
-So, add ```https://cdn.jsdelivr.net/npm/@assemblyscript/loader/umd/index.js``` to Settings - External Scripts.
+Path Finder module written on AssemplyScript, and that's why it will be better to use the loader from AssemblyScript developers.
+To use it, add ```https://cdn.jsdelivr.net/npm/@assemblyscript/loader/umd/index.js``` to **Settings - External Scripts**.

 ![Add the module](images/add_module.png?raw=true)